FAQs about editing

 If my book gets published, won't the publisher edit it?

-Yes, they will, but it is increasingly difficult to get an unsolicited manuscript published.
-Even if your work is exceptionally good and highly marketable, you'll still probably need a good stroke of luck.
-If you have a scintillating tale to tell, a suspense-laden plot or wonderful, lovable characters, but you also have grammatical, spelling or punctuation errors, plot loopholes or other issues, it could be enough to send you straight back to the slushpile.
+Yes, but it is increasingly difficult to get an unsolicited manuscript published.
+Even if your work is exceptionally good and highly marketable, you'll need a stroke of luck to see it in print.
+If you have a scintillating tale, a suspense-laden plot, and wonderful, lovable characters, but you also have grammar, spelling and punctuation errors, plot loopholes and pages of superfluous text, it could be enough to send you straight back to the slushpile.

 How much does editing cost?

-The cost of having your manuscript edited depends on:
+The cost of editing your manuscript depends on:

 – the length of the manuscript;